|Credit Union :||Guadalupe Credit Union|

 - Volunteer Income Tax Assistance (VITA) services for low- to moderate-income families

-- Classes for micro-business loans and through ACCION, underwrite and fund business loans
+- Classes and funding for micro-business loans up to $1,000 and through referral program for larger business loans to ACCION

 - Share secured Visa loans; members must maintain shares equal to 125% of their credit limits, such as $1,250 deposit for a $1,000 credit line to manage over-limit charges